gokcehan/lf/doc.md

 	ex=01;32:\
 	"

 The `ln` entry supports the special value `target`, which will use the link target to select a style.
-File name rules will still apply based on the link's name -- this mirrors GNU's `ls` and `dircolors` behavior.
+Filename rules will still apply based on the link's name -- this mirrors GNU's `ls` and `dircolors` behavior.
 Having such a long variable definition in a shell configuration file might be undesirable.
 You may instead use the colors file (refer to the [CONFIGURATION section](https://github.com/gokcehan/lf/blob/master/doc.md#configuration)) for configuration.
 A sample colors file can be found at